vanhoangkha/Networking-fundamentals/Day29_OSPF_Part3.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/232c8658-d129-49f4-9a37-76139ebe857e)

-- You can configure the OSPF NETWORK TYPE on an INTERFACE with :
+- You can configure the OSPF Mạng TYPE on an Giao diện with :

 <aside>
-💡 R1(config-if)# ip ospf network <network type>
+💡 R1(config-if)# ip OSPF Mạng <Mạng type>

 </aside>

-For example, if TWO ROUTES are directly connected with an ETHERNET link, there is no need for a DR / DBR.
-You can configure the POINT-TO-POINT NETWORK type in this case
+Ví dụ, if TWO ROUTES are directly connected with an Ethernet link, there is no need for a DR / DBR.
+You can configure the POINT-TO-POINT Mạng type in this case

-NOTE: Not all NETWORK TYPES work on ALL LINK TYPES (for example, a serial link cannot use the BROADCAST NETWORK type)
+NOTE: Not all Mạng TYPES work on ALL LINK TYPES (Ví dụ, a serial link cannot use the Broadcast Mạng type)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8688e7ef-d166-4433-9f65-b918917f385f)

 <aside>
-💡 NON-BROADCAST NETWORK type Default Timers : Hello 30, Dead 120
+💡 NON-Broadcast Mạng type Mặc định Timers : Hello 30, Dead 120

 </aside>